 Special Events Guide

 Planning a special event of any size can be a challenge whether you are a novice or a pro.
-To make life easier, this Special Events Guide will provide some essential guidelines for planning an event and identifying the resources that will lead to a successful outcome.
+To make life easier, this Special Events Kit will provide some essential guidelines for planning an event and identifying the resources that will lead to a successful outcome.

 Before planning any event, it is important to clearly understand why you are having the event.
 Be sure to have a thoughtful response for ‘why are we holding this event?’.
 This will help you stay focused on the task and motivated to see the objective fulfilled.
 Key points to keep in mind as you proceed: